summerginger/DataSweeper_Project/README.md

  - The least probability of Type I error is from the SMOTE Oversampling Random Forest model (12.06%) with the Type II error being at 10.71%.
    This model also yielded the best combination of Precision, accuracy and F1-Score.

-   These results mean that the above-named model provides a relatively accurate prediction based on the features provided in the model in deciding whether an applicant should be approved or not.
+   These results showcase the predictive accuracy of the model which will help the bank in its decision to approve or decline ab application.

 ## 9. Recommendations